 Interestingly enough, the name Nyuto Onsen actually refers to a conglomerate of seven different spas located around the same mountain.
 Although all of them are relatively close to each other, you will either need your own transport or be prepared to walk several kilometers if you wish to see more than one of them.

-Without doubt, the best option would be to stay overnight in any one of the Ryokans (Japanese Guesthouses) attached to each Onsen.
-If time and money isn't a problem, spending one night in several different Onsens would be a great idea as this in one place worthy of investing as much time in as possible.
-As an added incentive, it is possible to visit any of the spas which are open to 'day-visitors' for a reasonable 500 Yen entrance fee.
+Without a doubt, the best option would be to stay overnight in one of the Ryokans (Japanese Guesthouses) attached to each Onsen.
+If time and money aren't a problem, spending one night in several different Onsens would be a great idea like this in one place worthy of investing as much time in as possible.
+As an added incentive, it is possible to visit any of the spas which are open to ‘day-visitors’ for a reasonable 500-Yen entrance fee.

-With each Onsen having its own unique atmosphere it is easy to understand why people travel from the furthest parts of the country to come here.
-Believed by ancient Samurai to heal wounds, people having been coming here for over 350 years to seek comfort in the soothing hot spring water which is known to help relieve many types of physical pain.
+With each Onsen having its own unique atmosphere, it is easy to understand why people travel from the furthest parts of the country to come here.
+Believed by ancient Samurai to heal wounds, people have been coming here for over 350 years to seek comfort in the soothing hot spring water which is known to help relieve many types of physical pain.

 A great way to end the day is by trying some local cuisine – ‘Sansei Ryori’ (mountain vegetables) – which is so exclusive to this area that it is almost impossible to find anywhere else.
 Indeed, this was the first time I had seen most of the ingredients.
 A surprising favorite was boiled bamboo roots served with a sour strawberry sauce.

 However long you stay, your time here is almost certainly guaranteed to recharge you both mentally and physically before returning to civilization.